 Who is at risk for asbestos exposure?

-Since a variety of industries and businesses have used asbestos in their operations, folks from diverse occupations are at risk.
-According to recent data, those at the greatest risk include construction workers, electricians, metalworkers, shipyard employees, maintenance workers, automotive workers, professionals in the oil and power generation industries, miners, and those in other industrial or factory occupations where asbestos have been produced, used or otherwise handled.
+To determine who is at risk of exposure to asbestos, it is important to first ask the question “What is asbestos exposure?”
+Asbestos exposure means that one is exposed to asbestos that is airborne, generally at one’s place of employment.
+In addition, the person inhales or ingests the asbestos, typically due to a lack of proper protective equipment.
+Since a variety of industries and businesses have used asbestos in their operations, people from diverse occupations are at risk of asbestos inhalation.
+According to recent data, those at the greatest risk include construction workers, electricians, metalworkers, shipyard employees, maintenance workers, automotive workers, professionals in the oil and power generation industries, miners, and those in other industrial or factory occupations where asbestos have been produced, used, or otherwise handled.
 Dedicated military members are also at risk of asbestos exposure.

 Asbestos exposure during military service